zopefoundation/zc.async/src/zc/async/README.txt

 ..
 Footnotes ..
 .. ......... ..

-.. [#history] The first generation, zasync, had the following goals:
+.. [#async_history] The first generation, zasync, had the following goals:

     - be scalable, so that another process or machine could do the asynchronous work;